Billaferd/QuantumNexus/Players/Quantum Nexus Comprehensive Rules.md

 *   **105.4 Defeat:** "Defeat" and "Destroy" both mean that a unit is removed from the battlefield.
 A unit is defeated if the attacker's attack value is greater than the unit's defense value.
 Defeated units are removed from the battlefield.
 [100.10, 122.1]

-## 106. Abilities
+## **106. Abilities**

+106.1.
+An **ability** is a characteristic of an object that may allow it to affect the game.
+Abilities can affect the game in a variety of ways, from modifying the characteristics of objects to creating new objects or players.

+106.2.
+There are three general categories of abilities:

+*   **106.2a.
+Activated abilities**
+*   **106.2b.
+Triggered abilities**
+*   **106.2c.
+Passive abilities**

+### 106.3.
+Activated Abilities

+106.3a.
+An **activated ability** is an ability that requires a cost to be paid to activate it.
+The cost associated with activating an ability may include:

+*   Spending CP
+*   Discarding cards
+*   Tapping units

-*   **106.1 Activated Abilities:** Activated abilities require a cost to be paid to activate them.
-The costs associated with activating an ability may include: spending CP, discarding cards, or tapping units.
-These abilities are put into effect once the cost is paid and they follow a specific set of instructions.
-Activated Abilities can target objects or players, depending on how the text is written.
+106.3b.
+Activated abilities are put into effect once the cost is paid, and they follow a specific set of instructions.

+106.3c.
+Activated abilities can target objects or players, depending on how the text is written.

+#### 106.3d.
+Activation Costs

-    *   **106.1a Activation Costs:** The specific costs for activating an ability are outlined in the card's text.
+106.3d.i.
+The specific costs for activating an ability are outlined in the card's text.

+106.3d.ii.
 These costs can vary widely and may involve a combination of resources or actions.
 Understanding these costs is crucial for effectively utilizing activated abilities.

+#### 106.3e.
+Targeting

-    *   **106.1b Targeting:** When an activated ability targets an object or player, the player activating the ability must choose a valid target that meets the requirements specified in the ability's text.
+106.3e.i.
+When an activated ability **targets** an object or player, the player activating the ability must choose a valid target that meets the requirements specified in the ability's text.
 Proper targeting is essential for executing desired outcomes.

+#### 106.3f.
+Resolution

-    *   **106.1c Resolution:** Once the activation cost is paid and a valid target is chosen (if applicable), the activated ability's effect resolves according to its instructions.
+106.3f.i.
+Once the activation cost is paid and a valid target is chosen (if applicable), the activated ability's effect resolves according to its instructions.

+106.3f.ii.
 This could involve dealing damage, modifying stats, drawing cards, or other game actions.

+### 106.4.
+Triggered Abilities

-*   **106.2 Triggered Abilities:** Triggered abilities automatically activate when specific trigger conditions are met.
+106.4a.
+A **triggered ability** automatically activates when specific trigger conditions are met.

+106.4b.
 These conditions often involve events on the battlefield, actions taken by players, or achieving specific game states.

+106.4c.
 Once the specific condition is met, the triggered ability's effect will be resolved, enacting whatever benefit or detriment is described on the card.

+#### 106.4d.
+Trigger Conditions

-    *   **106.2a Trigger Conditions:** Each triggered ability has a specific trigger condition that must be met for the ability to activate.
+106.4d.i.
+Each triggered ability has a specific **trigger condition** that must be met for the ability to activate.

+106.4d.ii.
 These conditions are clearly defined in the card's text.

+106.4d.iii.
 Recognizing these triggers is crucial for anticipating and responding to their activation.

+#### 106.4e.
+Timing

-    *   **106.2b Timing:** The timing of a triggered ability's activation is important.
+106.4e.i The timing of a triggered ability's activation is important.

+106.4e.ii.
 Some abilities trigger immediately when the condition is met, while others may trigger at a specific point in the game, such as at the start or end of a phase.

+#### 106.4f.
+Resolution

-    *   **106.2c Resolution:** Once a triggered ability's condition is met, its effect resolves as instructed by the card's text.
+106.4f.i.
+Once a triggered ability's condition is met, its effect resolves as instructed by the card's text.

+106.4f.ii.
 This could involve various game actions, similar to activated abilities.

+### 106.5.
+Passive Abilities

-*   **106.3 Passive Abilities:** Passive abilities are continuously active without requiring any activation.
+106.5a. **Passive abilities** are continuously active without requiring any activation.

+106.5b.
 These abilities provide ongoing benefits or modifiers to the card they are associated with or affect other game elements as outlined in their text.

-    *   **106.3a Continuous Effects:** Passive abilities create continuous effects that persist as long as the card with the ability remains in play.
-These effects can range from stat modifications to special rules that alter game interactions.
-    *   **106.3b No Activation Cost:** Passive abilities do not have activation costs and do not consume a player's actions during their turn.
-They function automatically and constantly, shaping the game state without requiring player intervention.

-*   **106.4 Interrupts:** An interrupt is a card ability that activates in response to a specific event, either mandatory or optional.

-    *   **106.4a Mandatory Interrupts:**  Some abilities are mandatory interrupts, meaning players must activate them if their trigger condition is met.
-These interrupts take precedence over other actions and must be resolved before the triggering event continues.
-    *   **106.4b Optional Interrupts:** Other interrupts are optional, giving players the choice to activate them by paying a specified cost.
-Players can strategically choose whether to activate an optional interrupt based on the game situation and their desired outcome.